-The Rental Affordability Act will allow California’s cities and counties to develop and implement rent control policies that ensure renters can find and afford rental housing in their jurisdictions.
+The Rental Affordability Act helps California’s cities and counties to develop and implement rent control policies that ensure renters can find and afford rental housing.

 In 2018, Proposition 10, which sought to repeal statewide rent control restrictions, lost statewide in California.
 But it won a majority of votes in numerous cities hardest hit by the housing affordability crisis and unfair rents.
 Prop 10 won in Los Angeles, San Francisco, Oakland, Berkeley, Santa Monica, Inglewood, Glendale, Pasadena, West Hollywood, and other cities.

 Since last fall, there’s been a growing research trend in which experts from prestigious colleges such as Columbia University, USC, UCLA, and UC Berkeley have found that rent control is a key tool to stabilize the housing affordability crisis.